GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### Post-deployment activities

-- On-prem routers should be configured to advertise all relevant CIDRs to the GCP environments.
-To avoid hitting GCP quotas, we recomment aggregating routes as much as possible.
+- On-premise routers should be configured to advertise all relevant CIDRs to the GCP environments.
+To avoid hitting GCP quotas, we recommend aggregating routes as much as possible.
-- On-prem routers should accept BGP sessions from their cloud peers.
+- On-premise routers should accept BGP sessions from their cloud peers.
-- On-prem DNS servers should have forward zones for GCP-managed ones.
+- On-premise DNS servers should have forward zones for GCP-managed ones.

 ## Customizations